coder/coder/README.md

 - sets up an initial user and organization

 This is the recommend flow for working on the front-end, as hot-reload is set up as part of the webpack config.

+Note that `./develop.sh` creates a user and allows you to log into the UI, but does not log you into the CLI, which is required for creating a project.
+Use the `login` command above before the `projects create` command.

+While we're working on automating XState typegen, you may need to run `yarn typegen` from `site`.

 ## Front-End Plan